mui/mui-x/docs/data/data-grid/cell-selection/cell-selection.md

 # Data Grid - Cell selection [<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

-<p class="description">Cell selection allows the user to select cells individually or a range of cells.</p>
+<p class="description">Cell selection allows the user to select individual cells or a range of cells.</p>

 The Data Grid has, by default, the ability to select rows.
 On the `DataGridPremium`, you can also enable the ability to select cells with the `unstable_cellSelection` prop.